Activities of Multinational Enterprises in Canada

 Like foreign MNEs, Canadian MNEs are identified using a majority ownership concept, whereby Canadian MNEs are defined as enterprises based in Canada that own more than 50% of the voting shares of an enterprise abroad.

-The analytical variables describing the activities of MNEs include assets, liabilities, shareholders' equity, operating revenues, operating expenses, operating profit or loss, number of jobs, trade in goods and commercial services, intramural (in-house) research and development expenditures, research and development personnel, international technological receipts and payments, and gross domestic product at basic prices (value added), and gross fixed capital formation.
+The analytical variables describing the activities of MNEs include assets, liabilities, shareholders' equity, operating revenues, operating expenses, operating profit or loss, number of jobs, trade in goods and commercial services, intramural (in-house) research and development expenditures, research and development personnel, international technological receipts and payments, gross domestic product at basic prices (value added), and gross fixed capital formation.

 With respect to foreign MNEs, country of control is presented on two bases: